Jessica Thomas, MA, LCSW

 Prophecy Agyare is a fourth year undergraduate student at Northwestern University.
 She is majoring in Neuroscience with a pre-med focus.
 She plans to begin medical school in 2021 and is excited to gain more clinical experience.
 After volunteering at a hospital and shadowing at an outpatient clinic, Prophecy's interest in patient recovery and transition post-diagnosis peaked.
 As a research assistant in the Moreno Lab, Prophecy will be working on the Couples Cope study to see how stressful situations affect couples’ interactions and determine whether patients can reach a level of post-traumatic growth after being scheduled for a diagnostic biopsy for cancer.
 Prophecy will also be working on Dr. Moreno’s Acceptance and Commitment Therapy pilot project to see what types of interventions might best help women during the stressful experience of living with metastatic breast cancer.
 In her free time, Prophecy loves to cook, go for long walks on the beach, and have a good time with friends.

 Victoria Escalante is an undergraduate at Princeton University where she is pursuing a Bachelor of Arts in Psychology and on the pre-medical track.
 As someone who is very interested in psychosocial interventions and medicine, Victoria joined Dr. Moreno’s lab.
 Through the American Society for Reproductive Medicine (ASRM) project, she hopes to gain more knowledge on female physicians’ experiences with fertility and family planning, while also learning about the toll a cancer diagnosis can take on dyads through the Couples Cope study.
-Additionally, reading narratives of cancer patients has given Victoria insight into how Acceptance and Commitment Therapy may be an effective intervention for improving cancer survivors’ quality of life post diagnosis.
+Additionally, reading narratives of cancer patients has given Victoria insight into how Acceptance and Commitment Therapy and Cognitive Behavioral Stress Management may be an effective interventions for improving cancer survivors’ quality of life post diagnosis.
 Victoria hopes to continue research in this field as she finds it crucial to have a more holistic understanding of the needs of patients.
 During her free time, Victoria loves spending time with her dog, baking new desserts, and playing softball.

 Esther Kwon graduated from Northern Marianas College with a Bachelor of Science in Elementary Education.
 She got her Master of Arts in Educational Ministries from Trinity International University, where she also studying a PhD in Educational Studies.
 Her dissertation focuses on critical thinking development in first generation college students.
 During her graduate studies, a family member’s health crisis kindled Esther’s interest in medicine.
 In June 2019, Esther enrolled in Northwestern University’s postbacc pre-medicine program in order to pursue medicine after her doctoral studies.
 Her involvement in Dr. Moreno's studies (Couples Cope, Acceptance and Commitment Therapy, and Head and Neck Cancer) within the Department of Medical Social Sciences has been an indispensable opportunity for her on her path to becoming an empathetic physician.
 Listening to the narratives of cancer patients enrolled in these studies, and observing and taking part in the team’s thoughtful communications with the patients, Esther has been learning how to approach medicine from the patients’ perspective.
 She enjoys these studies’ integration of social science and medicine as well.
 In her free time, Esther loves to cook Korean food, take walks, and watch documentaries on health, architecture, and education.